textpattern/textpattern.github.io/development/core-callbacks-reference.md

 * **When it occurs:** Just before a log message is recorded in the 'txp_log' table.
 * **What it allows:** Alteration of the log message.

-## Admin-side callbacks
+## Administration-side callbacks

-Admin-side callbacks are split into three flavours.
+Administration-side callbacks are split into three flavours.
 The first are easy to recognize from the address bar of your browser.
-If you select any admin-side panel link, you'll see the URL contains `?event=panelname`, and if you select any link in that panel that performs an action, you'll see `?event=panelname&step=action`.
+If you select any administration-side panel link, you'll see the URL contains `?event=panelname`, and if you select any link in that panel that performs an action, you'll see `?event=panelname&step=action`.
 Those values correspond to the `$event` and `$step` parameters you can use during [plugin or theme development](/development/).
 In fact, they will call any user-defined function that is registered for said `$event` and `$step`, allowing you to add your own *events* and *steps* as you need them.

-If you wish to utilise such core hooks, consult the [admin-side events and steps](/development/admin-side-events-and-steps) document, which lists them all.
+If you wish to utilise such core hooks, consult the [administration-side events and steps](/development/administration-side-events-and-steps) document, which lists them all.

 The second type of callback relate to actions that occur in response to various page-level signals.
 These could be when certain parts of the administration interface are rendered or when actions (such as deletion) complete, and are listed below.